Azure Security Center free vs Azure Defender enabled

 |Stopped||The VM has been shut down from within the guest OS or using the PowerOff APIs.
 Hardware is still allocated to the VM and it remains on the host.||Billed|

 |Deallocating||Transitional state.
 When completed, the VM will show as Deallocated.||Not billed|

 |Deallocated||The VM has been stopped successfully and removed from the host.||Not billed|

 Will I be charged for machines without the Log Analytics agent installed?

 Yes.
 When you enable Azure Defender for servers on a subscription, the machines in that subscription get a range of protections even if you haven't installed the Log Analytics agent.
 This is applicable for Azure virtual machines, Azure virtual machine scale sets instances, and Azure Arc-enabled servers.

 If a Log Analytics agent reports to multiple workspaces, will I be charged twice?

 Yes.
-If you've configured your Log Analytics agent to send data to two or more different Log Analytics workspaces (multi-homing), you'll be charged for every workspace that has a 'Security' or 'AntiMalware' solutions installed.
+If you've configured your Log Analytics agent to send data to two or more different Log Analytics workspaces (multi-homing), you'll be charged for every workspace that has a 'Security' or 'AntiMalware' solution installed.

 If a Log Analytics agent reports to multiple workspaces, is the 500-MB free data ingestion available on all of them?